Ever noticed yourself blushing, even when you’re not embarrassed?

-Then the best advice I can give you, is to approach your skin care routine, as if you were carrying out an elimination diet.
+That is to approach your skincare routine as if you were carrying out an elimination diet.

-Your skin abides by the same principle as your body does, after all it is the LARGEST ORGAN on your body.
+Why?
+Because your skin abides by the same principle as your body, it is the largest organ.

-So don’t be tempted to approach your skin care routine like a kid in a candy store, otherwise you may just end up paying the price for over indulgence.
+So, don’t be tempted to approach your routine like a kid in a candy store.

-Topical cortisone is often recommended to treat skin sensitivity.
+Topical cortisone is often recommended to treat skin sensitivity and irritation.

-And it’s true; these cortisone’s will offer you immediate relief, but the repeated application of steroids can really thin out your skin, weakening the epidermis, your skins outer layer.
+And these cortisones will indeed offer you immediate relief, but the repeated application of steroids can thin out your skin, weakening the epidermis, your skin’s outer layer.

-There are a number of other conditions associated with the long term use of cortisone on the skin which can be really damaging, you can read all about in my article; hydrocortisone cream is just a band aid for the skin.
+Several other conditions are associated with the long-term use of cortisone on the skin, which can be damaging.
+You can read all about it in our article, hydrocortisone cream.

 If chronic inflammation is a problem, then give your skin a break.

-I am constantly amazed at the amount of people who write to me, who are genuinely concerned about their skin sensitivity, yet when I asked them what they have been using, they real off a long list of products.
+Many people write to us because they are genuinely concerned about their skin sensitivity, yet when asked what they have been using, they reel off a long list of products.

-My advice is to strip back your use of products and keep it really simple guys, less is best, and use only natural and organic formulations topically that are devoid of a lot of ingredients, in a bid to rebuild your acid mantle and repair your skin’s barrier.
+Less is best, and use products that are devoid of sensitising ingredients to rebuild your acid mantle and repair your skin’s barrier.

-The cellular turnover cycle of the skin takes around four to six weeks, so I recommend scaling back your routine, in order to bring your skin back into balance.
+The new cellular turnover cycle of your skin takes around four to six weeks.

-Then gradually re-introduce your skin care products one at a time, this will help you to eliminate any potential skin irritants that have caused the inflammation.
+This will help you to eliminate any potential skin irritants that may have caused the inflammation in the first place.

 To bring your skin back to normal, you will need to cut back.
 First, take a look at your skincare routine: